Research Supervision

 Screening: I respond to competitive, well-aligned inquiries.
 If there isn’t a fit, I may send a brief note so you can redirect your efforts.

-Conversation: Promising students are invited to a 30 minute Zoom to discuss their interests, fit with Indigenous Community Planning, and how a PhD supports their long-term goals.
+Conversation: Promising students are invited to a 30-minute Zoom to discuss their interests, fit with Indigenous Community Planning, and how a PhD supports their long-term goals.

 Iterations: If we both see potential, expect several rounds of feedback on a ~1,000-word Statement of Purpose before you apply.
 This helps us gauge mutual working styles, responsiveness to critique, and clarity of thinking.